GioSira/EcoVerse/README.md

 The models include, but are not limited to, ClimateBERT, and demonstrate the efficacy of the dataset in training models specifically tailored for environmental texts.

+## Citation
+You can find the full paper in this repository under `EcoVerse.pdf`.

+If you use EcoVerse in your research, please cite:

+> Francesca Grasso, Stefano Locci, Giovanni Siragusa, and Luigi Di Caro.
+2024.
+EcoVerse: An Annotated Twitter Dataset for Eco-Relevance Classification, Environmental Impact Analysis, and Stance Detection.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 5461–5472, Torino, Italia.
+ELRA and ICCL.

 ## License
 EcoVerse © 2023 is licensed under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 This means you are free to share, copy, distribute, and transmit the work or to adapt it, provided you attribute it appropriately,